hifiberry/hifiberry-dsp/doc/dspprofiles.md

 ## Export the DSP profile

-Now mark all transactions in the capture window and right click onto
+Now mark all transactions in the capture window and right click on "Add to sequence"

 ![SigmaStudio Add to sequence](img/ss-add-sequence.png)